Apple’s iPad Air is thinner, smaller, lighter and more powerful than earlier iPads.

 When used as a cover, the keyboard attaches to the iPad with magnets like a conventional Apple cover.
 In keyboard mode, you sit the iPad in a groove just above the keys and then connect the two with Bluetooth.

 Bluetooth pairing is simple, you just press a button then change the settings in your iPad’s settings.

 My only criticism is that the tiny keys feel a little cramped.
 That’s mainly a function of the size and in practice I can type away with only the odd miskey.

 Logitech says the battery lasts for six months.
 I’ve only had the keyboard three months and it still chugs away so we’re not near testing that limit yet.

 Overall, Logitech has come up with an elegant pairing.
 Its close to what I’d imagine Apple would come up with if it created its own keyboard for the device.

 How much do I like it?
-Immediately after testing this model, I went out and bought Logitech Ultra-thin Keyboards for the other iPads in the Bennett household.
+Immediately after testing this model, I went out and bought another Logitech Ultra-thin Keyboard for my other half’s iPad.